chelseacardinal/chelseacardinal-portfolio/content/projects/birthdate-book.md

   alt_text: birthdate book twisted stack of books
   caption: ''
 description: The Birthdate Book is a horoscope book that is fully customized for each person's birth chart, which is printed on the cover.
-Featuring amazing horoscope illustrations by Ed Kwong.
+Featuring a hand drawn typeface and amazing horoscope illustrations by Ed Kwong.

 ---